sharkdp/insect/README.md

     "smart" on syntactically incorrect input, so there shouldn't be any surprises - and you can trust the result of your calculation.
 The parsed user input is always pretty-printed for a quick double-check.
--   Insect is written in a [PureScript](http://www.purescript.org/) and therefore benefits from all the safety-guarantees that a strictly-typed functional programming language gives you.
+-   Insect is written in [PureScript](http://www.purescript.org/) and therefore benefits from all the safety-guarantees that a strictly-typed functional programming language gives you.
 -   The source code of